tmobile/developer-kata/puzzles/web-api/weather-man.md

 * Daily Temp (Low, Hi)
 * Daily Precipitation

-Create a UI that allows the user to easily view and guess the weather and sunlight conditions for the next 2 months.
+Create a UI that allows the user to submit any address (street, city ,state/province, country ).
+The data returned should allow them to easily view and/or guess the weather and sunlight conditions for the next 2 months.

+### Note:

+You will be using 2 data APIs for this puzzle.

+1. Collect the GPS location of the address entered,
+1. Collect the weather data for the GPS coordinates

 ### Bonus: